Today's Articles

 Following graduation from high school, Fort-Whiteman enrolled at the Tuskegee Institute in Tuskegee, Alabama, around 1906, from which he graduated as a machinist.
 After completing his studies at Tuskegee, Fort-Whiteman gained admission to Meharry Medical College in Nashville, Tennessee, to become a medical doctor.
 Still, he did not complete the course of his studies.
 By 1910, his father died, and Fort-Whiteman had moved with his mother and younger sister to Harlem, New York City.
 He worked as a hotel bellman to support the family while harboring dreams of becoming a professional actor.

 The first Black to attend a Comintern training school in the Soviet Union in 1924, Fort-Whiteman was later named the first national organizer of the American Negro Labor Congress, a mass organization (front group) of the Communist Party, USA.
-Fort-Whiteman was once called "the reddest of the blacks" by Time magazine.
+Fort-Whiteman was once called "the reddest of the Blacks" by Time magazine.
 1935 Fort-Whiteman was the subject of a Comintern committee meeting concerning the American party, with Earl Browder, William Schneiderman, and Sam Darcy present.
 This led to a resolution for “Comrades Paterson (sic) and [James] Ford [another black Communist “leader”]” to hold “a meeting with all the Negro comrades” to discuss the “reported efforts of Lovett Whiteman to mislead some of the Negro comrades.”
-Fort-Whiteman had also praised Nikolai Bukharin and Karl Radek, who was accused of sympathizing with Trotsky.
+Fort-Whiteman also praised Nikolai Bukharin and Karl Radek, who were accused of sympathizing with Trotsky.

 New Poem Each Day